acquia/club/README.md

 | Managed via Composer                   |  x  |      |
 | Managed via Homebrew                   |     |  x   |

+## Why aren't Club and BLT the same tool?

+It's not feasible to combine Club and BLT at this time.
+Club creates projects.
+BLT is one part of the created project.

+You can execute a Club command outside the context of a Drupal application directory.
+Conversely, BLT requires a Drupal application directory.

+Some tools (e.g., Drush) have worked around similar issues by allowing you to have a "global" version of Drush on your machine in addition to a project-specific version.
+The global version defers to the project-specific version by way of a separate "launcher" layer.

+This is helpful, but often leads to confusion.
+It's possible, but unlikely, that we'll refactor BLT to behave in this way at some point in the future.

 ## Contributing to Club

 Please see [CONTRIBUTING.md](CONTRIBUTING.md)